-The first thing you need to do with Selenium is create your scripts (Test Cases).
-You can use Firefox IDE, or you can implement your scripts in the language of your choice, using the appropriate Selenium reference, and your favorite browsers driver.
-Here are three posts to get you introduced to the platform:
+First, create your scripts (Test Cases).
+Record test cases via Selenium IDE, or write your scripts directly in the language of your choice, using the appropriate Selenium reference, and your favorite browsers driver.
+Here are two posts to get you introduced to the platform:

 1) Writing your First Test Case In Selenium WebDriver (via Software Testing Mentor)

-Once you have your basic Selenium script, you need to do a test run, and you might need to investigate more complex scripting, such as getting access to authentication only pages.
-Check out these two tutorials:
+Once you have your basic Selenium script, you need to do a test run.
+You might need to investigate more complex scripting, such as getting access to authentication only pages.
+Check out these three tutorials: